qiqi47/full-stack-challenge/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Real-time Stock Data

+This application uses the Alpha Vantage API to fetch real-time stock data.
+The free tier has limitations:
+- 5 API requests per minute
+- 500 requests per day

+If you see errors or missing data, you may have exceeded these limits.

 ## Learn More